AliceO2Group/analysis-framework/docs/hyperloop/userdocumentation.md

 <img src="../images/WagonHistory.png" width="70%">
 </div>

 * On the right side of the page, the user can select two timestamps in order to compare the state of the wagon between the two by clicking _Compare_.
-This will lead to [_Compare Wagons_](#comparewagons) page.
+This will lead to [_Compare Wagons_](#compare-wagons) page.
 You can cancel your current selection by clicking _Unselect all_.

-### <a name="comparewagons"></a> 5.
+### <a name="compare-wagons"></a> 5.
 Compare wagon at different timestamps

 * In the _Compare Wagons_ view, we can analyse the state of a wagon at two different timestamps.
 The _Wagon settings_ tab shows the changes regarding the name, workflow and dependencies and/or the common features between the two.
 By clicking on one of the dependencies, a new tab will open showing the comparison between the same two timestamps for the wagon clicked.